Xinok/XSort/README.md

 **Features**

-* Sort using sift-down or sift-up method
+* Heapify using sift-down or sift-up method

 **Attributes**